Asian Fusion: Meeting & Making Music with China’s Ma-Xiao-Hui

 Ma later told Dennis she was waiting around just to hear him perform.
 That’s what she was trying to convey to him when, during the setup…his piano was dropped.

-Plus he was a former member from the early days of the famed NEGRO CHOIR called “WINGS OVER JORDAN.
+Baritone Web Fleming was a former member from the early days of the famed NEGRO CHOIR called “WINGS OVER JORDAN.
 That’s also what made Ma want to hear Web sing.
-This time songs from his and Dennis’ “Gospel & Negro Spirituals” repertoire.
-Then the three of them Ma, Dennis and Web started to do some blues.
+This time she wanted songs from his and Dennis’ “Gospel & Negro Spirituals” repertoire.
+Then, after that set… the three of them… Ma, Dennis and Web started to do some Blues.

-Talk about an Asian fusion.
-An Eastern feel.
-Next was quite a sight to behold.
-(Just ask Web’s nephew STAN DAVIS who was there and is a fine singer himself.)
-That sight to behold?
-It was pianist-Dennis and Erhuist-Ma sitting back to back; performing an original, stunning impromptu piece… which was recorded.
+Talk about… an Asian fusion… with an Eastern feel.
+What happened next was quite a sight to behold.
+Just ask Web’s nephew STAN DAVIS.
+(Who, by the way is a fine baritone singer himself).
+The sight to behold?
+It was pianist-Dennis and Erhuist-Ma… sitting back to back… performing some original, stunning impromptu music.
+It was promptly recorded it in the studio.
+(To hear them scroll back up to the top and click on the titles).

 After the Musicale held at his home in her honor, Ma shared with Dennis that she’s “considered a BIG star” and “perhaps their collaboration-of-creativity might bring official sponsorship for the two of them to tour overseas?”
 Ma further reasoned that because of her role as a Shanghai Traditional Orchestra Principal and as the Artistic Advisor of the Hong Kong Youth Music Society, she felt she could help co-ordinate a “BLUES IN THE SCHOOL” concert series overseas, too.
 (Dennis had done such in his hometown state of Ohio).
 Plus, Ma hoped they could tour, record together again.
 She paid him a high compliment, “Dennis Chandler, you are a world class musician and I think I know one when I see one!”

-2013: A “September Song” or “What the Full Moon aka the Mid-Autumn Moon Has Wrought”
+2013: A “September Song” or “What the Full Moon aka the Mid-Autumn Moon Has Winter Wrought”

-Since re-connecting with Dr. Nianfa Tang (through an amazing set of circumstances to be told another time), Dennis Chandler is ready for another jam session with Ma Xiao-Hui.
+Since re-connecting with Dr. Nianfa Tang (through an amazing set of circumstances to be told another time), Dennis Chandler’s ready for another jam session with Ma Xiao-Hui.
 Who is Dr. Tang?
 He is the “impersario” who brought Ma-Xiao-Hui to Cleveland to perform at that 1998 Asian Town Chinese New Year Celebration.
 Dr. Tang is still the President of The CCCA aka Cleveland Chinese Cultural Association.
-Perhaps he can book her again…maybe even for the 2014 Spring Festival Celebration?
-Or maybe one can hope these stunningly original, impromptu pieces of music will find a way to China… to clear a path across… for them to make it there.
-How fitting it would be.
+Perhaps he can book a future Spring Festival Celebration?
+Or maybe one can hope these stunningly original, impromptu pieces of music will find a way to China… to clear a path for them… to make it there.
+How fitting that would be.
+Why?
 Consider the title Dennis Chandler gave his and Ma-Xiao-Hui’s music.
 This rhapsody for Erhu… this, “ORIENT EXPRESS”.
 As they say in Asian Town… “Enjoy!”